cognominal/breadcrumbs/README.md

 ### A few word about dynamic variables

 Raku grammars are designed to parse very contextual languages.
-Some context is conveyed down the parse tree thru dynamic variables.
+Some context is conveyed down the parse tree thru [dynamic variable](https://andrewshitov.com/2018/10/31/dynamic-variables-in-perl-6/).
 They drive the parsing itself and the associated action.
-Long lasting context is store in $*WORLD.
+Long lasting context is stored in the world dynvar $*W that is a instance of [Perl6::World](https://github.com/rakudo/rakudo/blob/master/src/Perl6/World.nqp#L179)

 Next we will discuss the rules view which will involve dynamic variable

 ### the rules view

 It shows the rules for the path from the top to a leaf.
-For a given rule, the value of the dynamic variables it defines, sets or use is somehow accessible.
+For a given rule, the values of the dynamic variables it defines, sets or use are somehow accessible.

 On the right a view displays the rules used for the parsing.

 ### An access point to documentation

 Eventually this should be a way to learn about the language and about raku grammar.
 When the parse file is a grammar, this will be the occasion to document the role of grammar dynamic variable.
 When clicking a variable would open the doc about variables.

 It will be first used to document my upcoming slangs.
+The raku story was confusing enough for introducing slangs without a learning path.
+A discussion of [AST](https://gist.github.com/cognominal/d1996f19537a85947741) slang. in a gist.

 The format of the documentation should allow translators to independantly provide a translation from their own repo.
+The owner of the main documentation will just have to specify the repos for the different translations.

 Each sentence will be uniquely identified by some SHA1s.
+A sentence will be written in markdown.
+But it would be good to have a sha1 for the unmarked sentence.

 A cut and paste of a sentence must preserve its identity.
 A graphical interface should allow a translator to know what sentences must be translated and updated.